General Manager, Minnesota Vikings

 The 2012 Vikings relied heavily on contributions from the rookie class and newly-acquired free agents.
 The Vikings rookies set a team record when 5 (Kalil, Smith, Robinson, Ellison, Wright) started vs. Chicago (12/9/12).
 Rookie 6th-rounder Blair Walsh kicked his way into the club and NFL record books en route to All-Pro, Pro Bowl and All-Rookie honors, setting an NFL record by hitting 10 FGs of 50+ yards and broke the Vikings rookie scoring record with 141 points.
 Free agent FB Jerome Felton earned 2nd-Team All-Pro honors from the Associated Press and a Pro Bowl trip after clearing traffic for Peterson to post one a season for the ages as he ran for 2,097 yards to finish 9 yards short of the NFL single-season record.

 In 2008 the Vikings engineered a pre-draft trade to land Allen from Kansas City, who has earned All-Pro and Pro Bowl honors in 2008 and 2009.
 The club signed Favre as a free agent entering 2009 and the veteran QB directed one of the most exciting seasons in team history and set career-bests in several offensive categories.
 The 2009 Vikings boasted an NFL-best 10 players who earned Pro Bowl honors.

-The Vikings ability to identify talent throughout the draft was evidenced in 2009 when all 5 players selected went on to start a game during their rookie season, from All-Rookie honorees Phil Loadholt and Harvin on to 3rd-round CB Asher Allen, 5th-round LB Jasper Brinkley and 7th-round S Jamarca Sanford.
+The Vikings ability to identify talent throughout the draft was evidenced in 2009 when all 5 players selected went on to start a game during their rookie season, including All-Rookie honoree OT Phil Loadholt and Harvin.